Kyrie Irving: 2023–2024: Renaissance season and fourth Finals appearance

 On January 11, 2024, Irving scored 44 points and delivered 10 assists in a 128–124 win over the New York Knicks.
 On March 17, Irving put up 24 points, seven rebounds, nine assists, and a game-winning left-handed floater in a 107–105 victory over the defending champion Denver Nuggets.
 This game-winner was a record 21-foot floater, for the longest game-winning hook shot ever recorded.
 On April 7, Irving scored a season-high 48 points in a 147–136 overtime victory over the Houston Rockets.
 Irving finished the regular season just shy of a repeat of the 50–40–90 season he recorded in 2021, with a 49.7% field goal percentage, only 0.3% short of the mark, combined with qualifying 41.1% three-point and 90.5% free throw percentages.

 On May 30, in Game 5 of the Western Conference Finals against the Minnesota Timberwolves, Irving scored 36 points, along with four rebounds and five assists, to help Dallas close the series with a 124–103 victory as the Mavericks advanced to the NBA Finals for the first time since 2011, where they would face Irving's former team, the Boston Celtics.
 Outside of a 35-point outing in Game 3, Irving struggled mightily throughout the Finals, averaging just sixteen points per game in the other four matchups, as Dallas would lose in five games.

 Sportswriters declared the season to be a "renaissance", "revival", and "redemption" of Irving's career, with the veteran player having performances and statistics in the highest caliber of the league once again.

-2024–25: Luka Dončić trade and ACL tear
+2024–26: Luka Dončić trade and ACL tear

 On February 1, 2025, Luka Dončić was traded to the Los Angeles Lakers in exchange for Anthony Davis.
 On February 10, Irving was named an injury replacement for the 2025 NBA All-Star Game, his ninth All-Star selection.
 On March 3, Irving tore his ACL in the first quarter against the Sacramento Kings, ending his season, and also putting into question his availability for the 2025–26 season.

 On July 6, 2025, Irving re-signed with the Mavericks on a three-year, $119 million contract.
+On February 18, 2026, Irving was ruled out for the remainder of the season as he continued to recover from the ACL injury.